 What's happened

-Magnum launched a multi-sensory ice-cream ad in a London tunnel, releasing chocolate scent and sounds.
-While some commuters enjoyed the novelty, others complained about the smell's strength and its infiltration into station areas.
-The campaign runs until March 22, with adjustments made following feedback.
+Magnum launched a multi-sensory advertising campaign in London's King’s Cross station, releasing a chocolate scent and sound effects to promote ice cream.
+The campaign received mixed reactions, with some commuters enjoying it and others complaining about the smell's strength and its infiltration into station areas.
+Adjustments are underway as the campaign continues until March 22.

 What's behind the headline?